Forecast Operating Expenses

 Spread Evenly – enter an amount and start/end date and it will place the same amount in each month over the specified period.

-I’ve found that a combination of these formulas will reduce the hard coding needing for department expense forecasts.
-With this tab it makes it quick to update your forecast and the rollup of expenses takes place automatically with SUMIF formulas.
+I’ve found that a combination of these formulas will reduce the hard coding needed forecast operating expenses at a detailed level.
+With this tab it makes it quick to update your forecast and the roll up of expenses takes place automatically with SUMIF formulas.
 However, I find that marketing expenses (too variable in my forecast) and some travel expenses will not work well with these formulas.

 I would love to hear your feedback.
 Please share your comments below so that we can all improve our forecast methodology.